populationgenomics/production-pipelines/README.md

 Motivated by that, we designed the `cpg_pipes` package.
 It implementes a concept of `Stage` that can act on a `Target`: e.g. a `Sample`, a `Project`, or a `Cohort`.
 For example, a stage that performs read alignment to produce a CRAM file would act on a sample, and a stage that performs joint-calling would act on an entire cohort.

-Each stage declares paths to the outputs it would produce by implementing the abstract `expected_result()` method; and it also defines how jobs are added into Hail Batch using the `queue_jobs()` method.
+Each stage declares paths to the outputs it would produce by implementing the abstract `expected_outputs()` method; and it also defines how jobs are added into Hail Batch using the `queue_jobs()` method.

 Overall classes and object relationships look as follows: